 Patrol One has been hired as our security company and has standing orders to enforce our CC&Rs and Rules & Regulations, which include towing of illegally parked vehicles.

-Any vehicle in our neighborhood which does not display a valid Monarch Beach Guest Pass, a safelist confirmation number or has a street parking permit, will be subject to towing.
+Any vehicle in our neighborhood which does not display a valid Monarch Beach Guest Pass, a safelist confirmation number or has street parking authorization, will be subject to towing.
 A Monarch Beach resident gate pass or Monarch Beach sticker does not permit on street parking.
 Residents must park in their garage or driveway.

 The Board of Directors, or the agency representing the association (Patrol One), has the right to remove any vehicle in violation of the vehicle restrictions.

-• Vehicles parked in a red zone or in front of a fire hydrant will be immediately towed.
+Vehicles parked in a red zone or in front of a fire hydrant will be immediately towed.

-• Vehicles blocking ingress or egress to a neighbor's driveway will be immediately towed.
+Vehicles blocking ingress or egress to a neighbor's driveway will be immediately towed.

-• Vehicles blocking the roadway or creating a traffic or safety hazard will be immediately towed.
+Vehicles blocking the roadway or creating a traffic or safety hazard will be immediately towed.

-• Vehicles double parked will be immediately towed.
+Vehicles double parked will be immediately towed.

-• Expired gate passes or cars with no passes are considered to be in violation and will be subject to towing.
+Expired gate passes or cars with no passes are considered to be in violation and will be subject to towing.
 Just moving the vehicle to a different parking space does not circumvent this rule.

 Resident Parking

 Street parking for residents is prohibited.
-Residents may not park a vehicle on the street unless a street parking permit has been approved by the Board of Directors or the vehicle prominently displays a safelist confirmation number on the dashboard.
+Residents may not park a vehicle on the street unless street parking has been approved by the Board of Directors or the vehicle prominently displays a safelist confirmation number on the dashboard.
 A Monarch Beach resident gate pass does not permit street parking.
 A Monarch Beach resident entry sticker does not permit street parking.

 Safelist